Malicious Selling Strategies in E-Commerce Livestream: A Case Study of Alibaba's Taobao and ByteDance's TikTok: Discussion

 Second, from the cultural perspective, users in China prefer to use one app for many different functions~\cite{liu2021learn}.
 For example, WeChat has combined social media, e-commerce, payments, and many other functions into a self-contained ecosystem~\cite{davis2021westernizing}.
-The integrated platform is rarely seen in the U.S. (e.g., Facebook, Apple).
-Similarly, in livestream shopping, the platforms try to include many features and functions on the interface.
+Such integrated platforms are rarely seen in the U.S. (e.g., Facebook or Apple).
+Similarly, with livestream shopping, platforms try to include many features and functions in their interfaces.
 However, in the U.S. and other countries, the interface design for livestream shopping is much simpler.
 For example, Amazon has only four main features in its livestream interface: the streaming video, a list of products being sold, a chat area, and a reaction button where viewers can send ``likes'' to the streamer~\cite{amazonlive2021}.
-The platforms and streamers benefit from a great degree of stability and opportunity in China and also experience a greater precarity in policy and regulation~\cite{cunningham2019china}.
+Platforms and streamers benefit from a greater degree of stability and opportunity in China and also experience a greater precarity in policy and regulation~\cite{cunningham2019china}.

 In China, the ecosystem of livestream commerce is becoming mature.
 It mainly consists of three roles: product and service providers (e.g., manufacturers, supply chains), marketers and retailers (e.g., livestream commerce platforms, streamers, online stores), and consumers~\cite{kpmg2020}.
 It might be fruitful in the future to investigate the roles of different stakeholders in this ecosystem, and to understand how they influence platform designs and regulation and how they perceive and cope with streamers' malicious selling strategies.